Skip to main content

 CalDAV and CardDAV – Overview

-With CalDAV and CardDAV, you can synchronize your calendars and contacts across different devices and applications.
-These protocols enable an open, standardized connection to your calendar and address book system – regardless of the platform or software you use.
+For synchronising your calendars and contacts across different devices and applications you can use the CalDAV and CardDAV protocols.
+These protocols enable an open, standardised connection to your calendar and address book system – regardless of the software or operating system you use.

 What are CalDAV and CardDAV?

-CalDAV and CardDAV are open protocols.
-These standards allow allow secure and platform-independent synchronization of your calendars and contacts.
+CalDAV and CardDAV allow secure and platform-independent synchronisation of your calendars and contacts.

 While CalDAV is specifically designed for managing calendar data such as appointments, events, and tasks, CardDAV is used for exchanging and maintaining contacts in address books.

 Both protocols are based on WebDAV, an extension of the HTTP protocol, and transfer all data securely via HTTPS.
-This ensures that your information remains protected during access and synchronization.
-Thanks to their open standardization, CalDAV and CardDAV are compatible with a wide range of modern applications and operating systems – from mobile devices to professional desktop clients.
+This ensures that your information remains protected during access and synchronisation.
+Thanks to their open standardisation, CalDAV and CardDAV are compatible with a wide range of modern applications and operating systems – from mobile devices to professional desktop applications.

 Benefits of using CalDAV and CardDAV